MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-II-Bureau-Alcohol-Tobacco-Firearms-Explosives-Department-Justice/subchapter-B-Firearms-Ammunition/part-447-Importation-Arms-Ammunition-Implements-War/subpart-C-The-US-Munitions-Import-List/section-447.21.md

 (e) All observation aircraft bearing “O” designations and using reciprocating engines.

-categories ix-xiii [Reserved]category xiv - toxicological agents and equipment and radiological equipment
+categories ix-xiii [Reserved]category xiv—toxicological agents and equipment and radiological equipment

 (a) Chemical agents, including but not limited to lung irritants, vesicants, lachrymators, and tear gases (except tear gas formulations containing 1% or less CN or CS), sternutators and irritant smoke, and nerve gases and incapacitating agents.